Narven/rustwannabe/src/080-closures.md

 | x , y | { x + y }
 ```

-- has not types.
-Types will be infered on how the anonymous function is behing used.
+- Has no types.
+Types will be inferred on how the anonymous function is being used.

 ```rust
 let add = |x,y| { x + y };
 add(1, 2); // returns 3;
 ```

 We dont need to have parameters, they can be empty: